jjaburke91/katinaTheme/README.md

 * Project image upload and ordering.
 * Routing to project page.
 * Cloudinary Integration
+* Masonry Grid for home page.
+* Integrate zoom.js

 ###Current Status / Upcoming to-dos:###

 * Mobile friendly - text sizing.
 * Analyse what's going on with Digest cycles.
 Consider tidying some of the filters formatting the information, too much going on just now.
-* Masonry Grid for home page.
 * More robust API call for About page.
 May require new route.
 * Look into using Cloudinary for sitting image width better.
+* Embedding Videos
+* Contact form

 ### Things to remember ###
 * Google crawler
     * Including what the blurb says
-* Cloudinary
 * Serving CV
-* Contact form
-* Embedding Videos
 * No image should be taller than the window height
+* Get sprites used for logos and icons?
+* Images on click - include caption?
+* Set default image for when Jordan forgets to include featured image
 * Changing max upload size on main site (https://wordpress.org/support/topic/change-maximum-upload-size-and-find-phpini)
-* Get sprites used for logos and icons.
-* Images on click - include caption.
-* Playing and ordering videos.
-* Set default image for when Jordan forgets to include featured image

 ###Documentation to add:###